-The total undiscounted amount of cash flows required to settle the long-term liability is \$8,000,000 as at March 31, 2015, (December 31, 2014 - \$8,000,000).
+The total undiscounted amount of cash flows required to settle the long-term liability is \$8,000,000 as at June 30, 2015, (December 31, 2014 - \$8,000,000).
 A discount rate of 25% was used to calculate the fair value of the long-term liability.
 Determination of the undiscounted liability and the timing of these obligations were based on internal estimates using the information currently available.

-The Company does have at its option, the ability to settle the liability in the form of shares.
-The maximum number of shares that can be granted in connection with the payments noted above is 16,115,601.
+The Company does have the option at its sole discretion, to settle the liability by issuing shares, which under current market conditions would be its course of action.
+The maximum number of shares that can be issued in connection with the payments noted above is 16,115,601, without further approval from the TSX Venture Exchange.